Windows 11 Stuck in Tablet Mode? Get it Out in 6 Steps

 6. Finally, review the restore settings and click on Finish to start the process.Start restore process to fix stuck on tablet mode issue in Windows 11

-How to disable auto-rotation on tablet mode in Windows 11?
+How do I change to desktop mode in Windows 11?

-You can apply these methods when Windows 11 is stuck on tablet mode.
-In case these tips don’t work, you can always reset the system to its factory settings, a sure-shot fix for almost all issues pertaining to the software.
+You can apply these methods when Windows 11 is stuck in Tablet Mode.
+In case these tips don’t work, you can always reset the system to its factory settings, a sure-shot fix for almost all issues with the software.